-Daphne Pollard on a British postcard, c1920.
+Daphne Pollard, an experienced performer yet only in her late twenties, on a British postcard, c1920.
 Author’s collection.

-The talented actress Daphne Pollard was born Daphne Trott in Fitzroy, Melbourne, in 1891.
+The talented actress Daphne Pollard was born Daphne Trott at 56 Kerr Street, Fitzroy, Melbourne, in October 1891 to Walter and Annie (nee Daniels).
 She was one of those rare gifts to the stage – she could sing and dance and became an expert in slapstick – the physical comedy so popular at the start of the twentieth century.
 Standing less than 1.40 metres tall (or 4 foot eight inches as she claimed) as an adult, she was on stage from the age of six.
 She was a good-looking child performer, with great confidence for her age.
 She was to become the star attraction of the Pollard Lilliputian Opera Company, an Australian troupe (or more accurately – series of troupes) featuring talented children often from inner Melbourne suburbs, who took on the adult roles in musical comedies – Gilbert and Sullivan and other popular operettas.
 The extraordinary longevity and popularity of the company is attributable to this – the children dressed as adults were cute, they were impressively talented but they also provided wholesome family entertainment at a time when some vaudeville acts were decidedly for adults only.

 In time, Daphne Trott was to become an outstanding vaudevillian in her own right.
-She is shown above in 1920, at the height of her popularity on the London stage.
+The headline photo on the top of this page shows her in 1920, at the height of her popularity on the London stage.
 Like Harry Fraser (Snub Pollard), she took the stage name Pollard, partly as convenience but also because many of the company performers liked to maintain the pretence of belonging to a family troupe.
 Later in careers it was a familiar and easy remembrance of times past.

 In Melbourne, Daphne Trott’s father Walter and an uncle ran a large furniture upholstery and French polishing business, although the Melbourne depression of the 1890s hit the family’s fortunes hard.
 We don’t know what attracted Daphne to the stage – perhaps as a child she saw that other well-known Fitzroy girl, Florrie Forde perform at the Melbourne Opera House or the Theatre Royal.
 Daphne joined Pollard’s troupe in about 1897, with older sisters Ivy and Myrtle, while the family lived at 96 King William Street, Fitzroy.

-The Trott family business operated on the corner of King William St and Brunswick St, Fitzroy (site now occupied by the orange and white supermarket in the distance).
-Their shop and home behind probably looked like the building on the right.
+About the time of Daphne’s birth, the Trott family business operated on the corner of King William St and Brunswick St, Fitzroy (site now occupied by the orange and white supermarket in the distance).
+Their shop and probably a home behind may have looked like the building on the right.
 Author’s Collection.

 In early September 1901 the company sailed for an extended tour of South East Asia, Canada and the United States.
 But only a few days before their departure, the Trott’s much loved youngest child, four year old Wally, died as a result of typhoid fever.
 He had lingered in the Children’s hospital for several weeks.
 (The story that he broke his neck doing somersaults on the bed on the eve of Daphne’s departure seems to be just that, another showbiz story).
 Although Wally’s headstone lies broken and forgotten at Kew cemetery, the surviving inscription reveals the depth of the family’s grief.
 It must have taken great strength for Daphne and her sisters to leave Australia.
-The Company arrived home twelve months later, in early 1902.
+The Company arrived home twelve months later, in October 1902, having won positive reviews up and down the North American west coast.

 “So dearly loved, so deeply mourned.”
 Wally Trott’s headstone at Kew Cemetery.
 Author’s Collection.

 Performing for the Pollard opera companies was not for the faint-hearted.
-Their Australasian and overseas tours involved rigorous preparatory training and took child performers away from home for months, often years.
-In May 1904, before departing on another extended tour of North America, an effort by a US entrepreneur to undercut Pollard’s and entice the performers away led to a messy court case.
+Their Australasian and overseas tours involved rigorous preparatory training and took child performers away from home for months, sometimes a year or more.
+The Company were on a second tour between January 1903 and April 1904.
+In May 1904, before departing on a third extended tour, an effort by a US entrepreneur to undercut Pollard’s and entice the performers away led to a messy court case.
 It also revealed some of the Company’s workings – that the parents of Pollard’s child performers would be paid via a trust fund – 10 shillings a month in the first 6 months, followed by £1 per month thereafter.
 Proprietors Charles Pollard and his sister Nellie Chester provided a tutor and paid for all the travel costs and accommodation.
 The child performers made pocket money by selling autographed souvenir photos after each show.

-Following a season testing and refining their repertoire for Queensland audiences, the Pollard Lilliputians arrived in North America after 5 months in “the Far East”, their stops on the way included Hong Kong and Shanghai.
-One surviving photo from this tour shows the performers and supervising adults sitting on the steps of their Vancouver hotel in mid-1905.
+Following a short season in July – September 1904, testing and refining their repertoire for Queensland audiences, the Pollard Lilliputians arrived in North America in March 1905, after 5 months in “the Far East”, their stops on the way included Hong Kong and Shanghai.
+One surviving photo from this tour shows the performers and supervising adults sitting on the steps of their Vancouver hotel circa 1902-4.
 At the front, sitting slightly apart and wearing a large hat, is 14 year old Daphne, her poise and confidence unmistakable.
 Her 24 year old sister Maud, who accompanied her, sits at the left, among the women at the back.
 Also in the back row stand three decidedly naughty looking boys, Alf Goulding, Harry Fraser and Teddy McNamara – all of whom, like Daphne, would eventually find their way to Hollywood.

-Above: Daphne Pollard in 1905 in Vancouver.
+Above: Daphne Pollard c1902-1904 in Vancouver.
 Enlarged from a group photo via Vancouver As It Was: A Photo-Historical Journey

 Program notes from performances in Montreal, Canada in 1905 reveal a typical Pollard’s schedule, which included six different musical comedies delivered across a week of performances – A Runaway Girl; The Belle of New York; A Gaiety Girl; The Geisha; HMS Pinafore and The Lady Slavey.
 It was no leisurely tour.
 Years later Daphne told a reporter